mitch-seymour/kafka-streams-demos/README.md

 # kafka-streams-demos

 # Quickstart
-Run this Kafka Streams app in the Confluent Platform sandbox by executing the following commands:
+Run this Kafka Streams app in the [Confluent Platform Sandbox][cp-sandbox] by executing the following commands:
 ```bash
 # clone this repo
 $ git clone https://github.com/mitch-seymour/kafka-streams-demos.git